uncefact/project-vckit/CONTRIBUTING.md

 Thank you for your contribution!

+### Publishing Packages

+All packages for this project are published under the official UNCEFACT NPM organization: [uncefact](https://www.npmjs.com/org/uncefact).

+To ensure the integrity and consistency of our releases, publishing rights have been limited to a small group of trusted advisers.

+Currently, only [kshychko](https://github.com/kshychko) and [ashleythedeveloper](https://github.com/ashleythedeveloper) are authorized to publish new versions of packages.

+If you encounter any issues or have questions regarding the publishing process, please open a ticket in this repository.

 ### Attribution

 This contributing guide is based on the contributing guide for [Veramo](https://github.com/uport-project/veramo), one of vc-kit's core components.